Setting up a Conference

 1. Reviewers are assigned to papers either automatically or manually, typically in multiple iterations.
 In the automatic model, TPC members first select topics of interest from the topics defined in the conference configuration (Conference:Configure).
 They then "claim" papers that match their interest, grouping them into four categories from those they want to review to those they cannot review.
 Once papers have been claimed, the automatic assignment mechanism, accessed via Reviews:Assign, proceeds to assign reviewers to each paper, trying to balance both the review load and to make sure that each paper has the right number of reviews, preferably from reviewers who want to review the paper.

 Alternatively, the chair can go to each paper record and assign reviewers from the TPC or outside the TPC one by one.
-The paper records are found after listing papers via Papers:List.
+The paper records are found after listing papers via Papers:List & export and clicking on the paper number.

 One paper